ABFCode/Librium/SpringReader/docs/Project_Roadmap.md

 # SpringReader Project Roadmap

+# Current project overview 3/27:

 # Current Features:

-## Overview of current project status
+## Overview of current project status 2/28:

 My application has made significant progress towards implementing all the functionality I wanted.
 A lot of the core functionality has been put into place, and the project is already capable at least locally, of